 Slytherin Pride Day is celebrated by “Harry Potter” fans every year on March 21.
 It’s a day to enjoy one of the most captivating stories of our generation.
 Slytherin is one of four houses in the fictional Hogwarts School of Witchcraft and Wizardry portrayed in the “Harry Potter” books.
 Slytherin Pride Day celebrates the house and its — sometimes eccentric — values.
+If you want to celebrate in style, check out our gift guide for Harry Potter fans.

 History of Slytherin Pride Day